Rebilly/api-definitions/WRITING-STYLE.md

 - name: Customers
   description: |-
-    A customer is an entity that purchases goods or services from a you (a merchant), and is the payee in any transaction that is credited to you.
+    A customer is an entity that purchases goods or services from you (a merchant), and is the payee in any transaction that is credited to you.
 Customers are associated with payment cards, subscriptions, invoices, and other miscellaneous relationship models.